How To Attract More, Better Clients: The Principles

 It can be difficult to help first-timers to instruct you.

-Doubts, unfamiliarity, concerns about making things worse, etc. can all increase hesitancy.
+Doubts, unfamiliarity, concerns about making things worse, etc. can all increase potential client's hesitancy.

 They need more help to make the most appropriate choice.